-A small kitchen with huge fridge and cooker, with space for a dining table meant you could happily hide away here for days without coming out.
+A tight kitchen with a huge fridge and cooker, with space for a dining table meant you could happily hide away here for days without coming out.

 The best part of the suite was the living room.
-This vast room included a large desk for writing, with personalised stationery for your stay, a large sofa, chairs and flat screen TV with a deep carpet feeling soft underfoot.
+This vast room included a large desk for writing, with personalized stationery for your stay, a deep sofa, chairs and flat screen TV with a deep carpet feeling soft underfoot.

 As standard, the room had a fantastic speaker system allowing you to plug in and blast out some tunes.
 Like a good cliché, we had to play Hotel California from start to finish!

 The solid nature of the original hotel construction meant that your room is beautifully cocooned from the noisy Sunset Boulevard rushing past below and certainly no noise emanating from other guests in the hallway.

-A small balcony off the dining area let you get a look out past major billboards towards LA.
-We could look down to the pool and villas which were covered by large trees ensuring continued privacy at all times.
+A quaint balcony off the dining area let you get a look out past major billboards towards LA.
+We could look down to the pool and villas which were covered by a plethora of foliage ensuring continued privacy at all times.

-Unlike the modern LA hotels, like the London West Hollywood, this is a small, dark and potentially unfriendly hotel.
-But as you relax into their way of doing things, you can understand why it remains so popular for decades.
-Come to stay here and you will be looked after, just don’t expect any fuss or special treatment.
-After my initial disappointment that it wasn’t the ‘cool’ place I had hoped it would be, I have come to realise it is a great hotel for that very reason.
+Unlike the contemporary LA hotels, like the London West Hollywood, this is a small, dark and potentially unfriendly hotel.
+But as you relax into their way of doing things, you can understand why it remained so popular for decades.
+Stay here and you will be looked after, just don’t expect any fuss or special treatment.
+After my initial disappointment that it wasn’t the ‘cool’ place I had hoped it would be, I have come to realize it is a great hotel for that very reason.
 This is an understated hotel for a reason.